jdarizasa/Single_Cell_GroupCol/README.md

-# Single_Cell_GroupCol
+# Single_Cell_DimensionReduction
-Repository of the single cell group COL.
+Repository of the final work of my bachelor in statistics.